VSS Error: Couldn’t take snapshot. The shadow copy provider had an unexpected error while trying ...

 0x80042336: The writer experienced a partial failure.
 Check the component level error state for more information.

 This will provide an list of all VSS writers on your PC.
-You want to check the Last Error and State items.
+Check the Last Error and State items.

 The value of Last Error should always be No Error, if the status is different you have a problem writer.